SYNONYMY

 The problem of synonymy is of utmost importance for the study of a language, either theoretical or practical, but a universally accredited theory of synonymy is still lacking.
 Superficially, the notion of synonymy is a straightforward one: two words are synonyms if they have the same meanings.
 Consider the following examples:

-- other example: an old building ¹ new building, an old man ¹ young man
+- other example: an old building ¹ a new building, an old man ¹ a young man

 HOMONYMS - are words alike but having different meanings.
 Homonyms may be: